 I could see sloshed people trying to forget their daytime worries.
 And I wondered about how different their idea of enjoyment was.
 How could they miss the grandness of this gorgeous night?
 Well, they were “enjoying” as they knew how to enjoy… but for me, the black sky was vibrant, with the moon, the stars, the clouds and the vastness.

 The vastness of the nighttime sky never fails to trigger in me thoughts of our place in the universe.
 The seemingly endless space full of stars that look like little diamonds is inconceivably gigantic.
 The bigness of it all—where the Earth is nothing more than a speck of dust—cannot be grasped by our little minds that are limited by the sense perceptions.

 Our lives seems so infinitesimal, so insignificant in the scheme of existence.
 And yet most of us go on living as if nothing else matters.
 We are oblivious to our virtually non-existent place in the Universe, living in the illusion that we are important.

 No wonder our self-importance is the source of the misery in our lives.
 It reinforces our sense of separation and makes us forget that we are part of a grand scheme of things.
 But I have realised that spending time observing nature in daytime, and the endless sky at night, is a great way to reconnect with our true selves.
 Just noticing the effortless perfection of it all brings such peace, such joy.

 We talk a lot about detoxifying our bodies.
-But getting away from the madness of the cities is like a detox for the soul... just being under the open, endless sky soothed my soul and refreshed me like nothing else could.
-I was in love with everything—the stars, the moon, the clouds, the sea, the breeze, the trees, the sound of the waves and the leaves...
-I felt I was home.
+But getting away from the madness of the cities is like a detox for the spirit; just being under the open, endless sky soothed my being and refreshed me like nothing else could.
+I was in love with everything—the sky, the stars, the moon, the clouds, the vast sea, the breeze, the trees, the sound of the waves…and myself.